mwyrebski/todofs/README.md

-﻿# TodoFs
+# TodoFs

 Application which maintains TODO lists.

+This is a sample application used for F# practicing.

 ## Example

-[TaskList.fsx](TodoFs/TaskList.fsx) is a script with basic domain types and functions which holds an exemplary idea of the future shape of the application.
+[TaskList.fsx](TodoFs/TaskList.fsx) is a script with basic domain types and functions which presents the idea of the future shape of the application.
 It is intended to be used in an F# Interactive console.

 ## Improvements